Company Logo - Home Link

 Gourmet Food and Wine Tours, is a food and wine tour of the area that includes tastings at 3 different restaurants/wineries.

-Travels with Teri Walking Tours, offers a historic walking tour and a wine tasting tour of Sausalito.
+Travels with Teri Walking Tours, which offers a historic walking tour and a wine-tasting tour of Sausalito.

 Gourmet Food and Wine Tours

-This specialty food and wine tour company offers a tour of Sausalito, as well as tours of Napa and Sonoma Valley.
-Group size averages 4-6 people.
+This specialty food and wine tour company offers a tour of Downtown Sausalito, as well as tours of Napa and Sonoma Valley.
+The group size averages 4-6 people.

 There are a total of 4 wine pairings at different stops, plus coffee and dessert to finish the experience.
 You even get a free Michelin Guide on Michael Bauer’s Top 100 Bay Area Restaurants!